Why Blueberries Are Fantastic For Your Dog: The Benefits And A Dog Treat Recipe!

 You can safely give a medium to large dog a handful of berries a day in her food.
 A small dog could have 3-4 berries in her food.
 Consider what proportion of her daily intake this quantity represents, and whether you are giving her blueberries alongside other fruit and veg.

-Blueberry ice pops recipe (for dogs and people!)
+FROZEN BLUEBERRY TREATS RECIPE (for dogs and people!)

 With just 2 ingredients, this is such a simple recipe to whip up.
 Whats more, both you and your dog can enjoy these treats on a hot day!